New York Red Bulls: Gerhard Struber era (2020–2023)

 Vanzeir was suspended for six games for uttering a racial slur during open play against the San Jose Earthquakes on April 8.
 All three of the club's supporters groups voted for and staged a walkout of the match against Houston on April 15, deeming Vanzeir's suspension to be insufficient and demanding further consequences for both the player and Struber, who refused to substitute the player out of the game.
 Empire Supporters Club continued to protest inside the stadium at Struber's final match, a 1–0 loss to Philadelphia Union on May 6.

 At that point, the club had won just one of its first 11 games in 2023.
 New York announced they were mutually parting ways with Struber on May 8, with Struber claiming he'd expressed a desire to leave by the end of the season.
 Despite New York saying it was a joint decision between the club and Struber, his sides had won just two of his final 15 matches at the helm.
 Schneider claimed that his handling of the Vanzeir incident had no effect on Struber's job status.

 Assistant coach Troy Lesesne was named as Struber's replacement on a full-time basis the same day as Struber's firing.
 Schneider promised that he would remain head coach for at least the remainder of the 2023 season.

 Lesesne led the club to the Round of 16 in both the 2023 U.S. Open Cup and the inaugural Leagues Cup, losing on penalties at that stage in both.
 The club was able to rescue their season with a run of three consecutive wins to end the season.
-A stoppage time penalty by John Tolkin clinched New York's spot in the 2023 MLS Cup Playoffs, continuing an MLS record-setting run of 14 straight years making the postseason.
+A stoppage time penalty by John Tolkin clinched New York's spot in the 2023 MLS Cup Playoffs, continuing a North American sports current record-setting run of 14 straight years making the postseason.
 Red Bulls beat Charlotte FC 5–2 in the Wild Card round, led by a free kick goal by Tolkin and a hat trick for Elias Manoel, the first in the club's postseason history.